-Activities most enjoyed in the community and surrounding areas include hiking, walking tours, sightseeing, river rafting, biking, cycling, golfing, picnicking, boating, sailing, kayaking, horseback riding, golfing, xc skiing, downhill skiing and snowboarding.
+Top things to do, attractions, adventures, activities and stuff enjoyed in Truro, Nova Scotia, Canada includes hiking, walking tours, river rafting, biking, cycling, golfing, picnicking, boating, sailing, kayaking, horseback riding, golfing, xc skiing, downhill skiing and snowboarding.

-A few of the more popular activity and sightseeing destinations in the region includes the Cobequid Trail, Victoria Park, Five Islands Lighthouse, Truro-Bible Hill Off-Leash Dog Park, Joseph Howe Falls, Waddell Falls, Truro Tidal Bore, and the Truro Tree Sculptures.
+The best attractions, activity and adventure destinations located in Truro, Nova Scotia includes Cobequid Trail, Victoria Park (Joseph Howe Falls, Waddell Falls), Five Islands Lighthouse, Truro-Bible Hill Off-Leash Dog Park, Truro Tidal Bore, and the Truro Tree Sculptures.

-Some of the attractions, museums and cultural venues in Truro, Nova Scotia and the surrounding regions includes the Berlin Wall exhibit, Truro Post Office National Historic Site of Canada, Anne Murray Centre, Colchester Historeum, Millbrook Cultural & Heritage Centre, Heritage Conservation Districts and the Miners' Museum (Springhill).
+The best venues for travellers to enjoy museums, historic sites, art, music and/or theatre in and around Truro, Nova Scotia, Canada includes the Berlin Wall exhibit, Truro Post Office National Historic Site of Canada, Anne Murray Centre, Colchester Historeum, Millbrook Cultural & Heritage Centre, Heritage Conservation Districts and the Miners' Museum (Springhill).